connorirw/boggle_solver/README.md

 5. Run 'flutter run' to run the app on your device/emulator

 ## Using the App
+1) Choose to take a picture using your phone's camera or select a photo from the camera roll
+2) Input words you have found
+3) Click the blue submit button at the bottom right of the screen to have your score displayed
+4) Submit your score to the local leaderboard!

 ## Getting Started with Flutter